Wildfire chars more than 18,000 acres in rural Northern California

 The fire, which was dubbed the Camp Fire, started at 6:30 a.m.
 (9:30 a.m.
 ET) near Camp Creek Road in Butte County, north of Sacramento, and spread rapidly, fueled by strong winds, fire officials said.
 Its size had more than doubled to more than 18,000 acres, and it was at 0 percent containment, fire officials said Thursday afternoon.

 No deaths had been reported, but Capt.
-John Gaddie of the California Department of Forestry and Fire Protection, or Cal Fire, said that an unknown number of people had been injured and that some structures had been destroyed.
+John Gaddie of the California Department of Forestry and Fire Protection said that an unknown number of people had been injured and that some structures had been destroyed.

 "It's a critical rate of spread," Gaddie told NBC affiliate KIEM of Eureka.
 "The fire is creating its own weather."